Playdate Development with Neovim

 My Neovim configuration is on Sourcehut.
 The other listed dependencies are necessary for plugins to play nice with each other and to extend the autocompletion capabilities.

-Playdate-specific Configurations
+Playdate-Specific Configurations

 After working through the Playdate documentation for Lua and installing the SDK (software development kit), I wanted to add Playdate-specific settings to my LSP configuration.
 All possible settings can be found in the wiki of the Lua language server.